Day 1 - Wednesday, 6th June 2018

 All Day: 1-1 Networking Meetings

 Our internal 1-1 Meetings app will allow you to view delegate profiles and pre-arrange private meetings so you can allocate precious time to connect with the most valuable contacts.
+You can download the app here.

 A dedicated meeting space will provide a perfect business-focused environment for you to forge new business relationships.